xxx/fakeimage/README.md

 `http://localhost:4567/95x150?color=red&textcolor=orange`

+Multiple image formats are supported.
+Just add an extension to the size (e.g. `http://localhost:4567/300x200.gif`) to get that format. png (default), gif, and jpg are supported currently.

 See [the ImageMagick documentation](http://www.imagemagick.org/script/color.php#color_names) for the canonical list of colors.
 Only actual color names are supported.
 Hex codes, etc. will fail.

 Copyright